docQodly/docs/docs/language/FileHandleClass.md

 The `.readText()` function <!-- REF #FileHandleClass.readText().Summary -->returns text from the file, starting from the current position until the first *stopChar* string is encountered (if passed) or the end of file is reached<!-- END REF -->.

-This function replaces all original end-of-line delimiters.
-By default, the native delimiter is used, but you can define another delimiter when [opening the file handle](FileClass.md#open) by setting the [`.breakModeRead`](#breakmoderead) property.

 The *stopChar* character string is not included in the returned text.
 If you omit the *stopChar* parameter, the whole document text is returned.

 When this function is executed, the ([.offset](#offset)) is placed just after the *stopChar* string.